Ejostol/Falling-Stands-/paper.md

        license="Image by authors, no permissions needed"
        source="https://data.huh.harvard.edu/databases/specimen_search.php?mode=details&id=895668">

-While Cryptomeria’s cultural significance is well documented through history, its current copious planting is a conscious choice that reflects the idea of national symbolism, conservation strategies, economic systems, and changing demographics.
+While Cryptomeria’s cultural significance is well documented throughout history, its current copious planting is a conscious choice that reflects the idea of national symbolism, conservation strategies, economic systems, and changing demographics.
 The story of Japanese cedar in the twentieth century shows how a single species can culturally, economically, and spiritually shape a national landscape.
 Today, as aging monocultural stands of sugi fall, the tree’s symbolic role in the landscape is changing again to adapt to the needs and concerns of the Japanese population.

 <param ve-image rotate="90"
        label="A single Cryptomeria tree rising over 100 feet.
 Image by authors, 2019."